EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 onClickAction={() => setActiveLocation(mapItem.location)}
 ```

 Recap: we're now tracking an “active location”.
 Upon clicking a map pin, that location is set.

-The popup dynamically keeps `activeLocation`, and hides itself if no lat/lng is selected.
+The popup `activeLocation` to derive its copy, and hides itself if no lat/lng is selected.

 ## Clusters